Why Did My Traffic Drop After Submitting a Disavow File?

 Over time (and again, it's been over ten years since the disavow tool was released), Google has gotten infinitely better at adapting to unnatural links on the fly.
 Toxic links can be devalued automatically, negative SEO can be detected and rendered null, and most spam links are simply counted as zero value rather than negative value.
 They've even started to discourage people from using it.
 There's pretty much no reason to keep using the disavow tool at this point.

-Google Discouraging Use of Disavow Tool
+Google Discouraging Use Of Disavow Tool

 There are still the occasional good reasons why you could use the disavow tool, but 99% of the time, it's not worth the risk or the hassle.
 Getting a few new good backlinks will likely be more beneficial than disavowing a few bad links across the board.